- Milestone Relation

 How to see a relation in Agemba

-In the Storymap view you can see the relation as a line between two cards (e.g. between a story and a sprint card).
-In the Product Backlog sprint you will just see the story in the release or sprint box.
+In the Storymap view you can see the relation as a line between two cards (e.g. between a story and a sprint card), only if you have enabled viewing relations from the View dropdown menu.
+In the Product and Sprint Backlogs, you will just see the story in the release or sprint box.